vaniaudio/.github/README.md

-# .github
+# Vani - An Audio tourism app
-Vani public description
+Vani brings seamless audio tourism experiences to the masses